-If there is a connection between the MelaFind[®] hand-held imaging device and the central server in our offices, it will be dependent on the internet.
-We plan to use the internet as a medium to provide quality control calibration services to physicians.
+We plan to use the internet as a medium to provide diagnostic assistance services to physicians.
 We also plan to use the internet to inform the public about the availability of our products and to market to and communicate with physicians who are potential or actual customers.
 Our success will therefore depend in part on the continued growth and use of the internet.
 If our ability to use the internet fails, it may materially adversely affect our business.